OpenCerts/open-certificate/README.md

 ## TBD

 - Generate sample certificates which conforms to schema v1.0
-- Refactor allow this to be used as a npm module
+- Refactor to allow this package to be used as a npm module
+- Add support to verify certificate on the contract store